marc4gov/balancer-cadcad/README.md

-WIP cadCAD modeling for Balancer Pools
+cadCAD modeling for Balancer Pools

+This project is in active development, expect changes.